Lip kiss

-The lip kiss, kiss on the lips, lip to lip kiss, oral kiss, mouth to mouth kiss, osculation or making out is a type of kiss between two people by their lips.
+The lip kiss, kiss on the lips, lip to lip kiss, oral kiss, mouth to mouth kiss, osculation, or making out is a type of kiss between two people by their lips.
 It has different meanings in different cultures.
 In Western culture, it can be performed between two friends or family.
 This move aims to express affection for a friend, whereas in Middle Eastern and South Asian culture, it is regarded as sexual affection.
-In some culture, a friendly kiss has no sexual connotation unlike kissing for love.
+In some cultures, a friendly kiss has no sexual connotation unlike kissing for love.

 History and culture

 Lip kissing, known more technically as osculation (osculate, meaning to touch, from the Latin "osculum", meaning kiss) is not universal.
 It is not common in the traditional cultures of China or Japan.
-The lip kiss is said to have been invented by the people of ancient India, although the earliest Indian records (about 2000 B.C.) indicate that their prior custom was a nose or " sniff " kiss.
-By the time the famous Indian manual of sex and love, the Kamasutra, was written in the fourth century, the lip kiss was well established.
+The lip kiss is said to have been invented by the people of ancient India, although the earliest Indian records—about 2000 B.C.—indicate that their prior custom was a nose or "sniff" kiss.
+By the time the famous Indian manual of sex and love—the Kama Sutra—was written in the fourth century, the lip kiss was well established.
 The practice of kissing with the lips spread westward to Persia, Syria, Greece, Italy, and eventually to the countries that make up Northern Europe.
 The kiss on the lips is a practice that can be found in the time of patriarchs (Bible).
 In Ancient Greece, the kiss on the mouth was used to express a concept of equality between people of the same rank.
 In the Middle Ages, the kiss of peace was recommended by the Catholic Church.
 The kiss on the lips was also common among knights.

 The gesture has again become popular with young people, particularly in England.

 Middle East

 There are also taboos as to whom one can kiss in some Muslim-majority societies governed by religious law.
 In the Islamic Republic of Iran, a man who kisses or touches a woman who is not his wife or relative can be punished such as getting whipped up to 100 times or even go to jail.

 Research from May 2023 found texts from ancient people in Mesopotamia that indicates that kissing was a well-established practice 4500 years ago.
-According to Dr Troels Pank Arbøll, one of the authors of this study:

-"In ancient Mesopotamia, which is the name for the early human cultures that existed between the Euphrates and Tigris rivers in present-day Iraq and Syria, people wrote in cuneiform script on clay tablets.
+According to Dr Troels Pank Arbøll, one of the authors of this study:"In ancient Mesopotamia, which is the name for the early human cultures that existed between the Euphrates and Tigris rivers in present-day Iraq and Syria, people wrote in cuneiform script on clay tablets.
 Many thousands of these clay tablets have survived to this day, and they contain clear examples that kissing was considered a part of romantic intimacy in ancient times, just as kissing could be part of friendships and family members' relations."